 funded personal expenses, including costs in a bankruptcy case,

-according to the SEC, which filed a civil case.
+filed a parallel civil case.

 The defendant received at least $8 million from various

-schemes, according to U.S. Attorney Preet Bharara in Manhattan,
+schemes, according to U.S. Attorney Preet Bharara in Manhattan.

 "Berkman blatantly capitalized on the market fervor

 preceding highly anticipated IPOs of Facebook and other social

 media companies to fleece investors whose cash flow he treated

 like an ATM to fund his own living expenses and pay

 court-ordered claims to victims of his past misdeeds," said